Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

-and thus $[x]-1$ is a non-zero zero divisor, where $R[G_n]$ is considered as a $R$-submodule of $R\llbracket G_\N \rrbracket$ via the canonical embedding $G_n\hookrightarrow G_\N$, as above. \end{example} In the next section we will explore some further ring theoretic properties of such rings.
-For now we will give a general method for constructing horizontal measures using ``norm relations''.
+In the next section we will explore some further ring theoretic properties of pro-$p$ Iwasawa algebras.
+For now we will give a general method for constructing horizontal measures using ``norm relations'' which is key in the construction of our key object of study, \emph{horizontal $p$-adic $L$-functions}, in Section \ref{sec:applicationstomodularforms}.